Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Experiments

+More specifically, for GPT-3.5-turbo with prompting-based methods, \texttt{PoT-LLM} exceeds all baselines with a large margin except for the CLUTRR dataset.
+As for the extraction plus symbolic reasoning methods, the results show an improvement of \texttt{PoT-Symbolic} over the \texttt{LLM-ASP} on the CLUTRR dataset, but not on the Stepgame dataset.
+We believe the issue stems from the weaker instruction-following ability of GPT-3.5-turbo, which leads to poor triplet extraction outcomes.
+Better-optimized prompts could possibly improve performance.

-For GPT-4o, we also observe that the improvements of our methods compared to the second-best methods increase when the number of reasoning hops increases.
+For GPT-4o, employing prompting-based methods (\texttt{Zero-shot}, \texttt{Few-shot}, \texttt{CoT}, \texttt{CoT-SC}), shows significant improvement over GPT-4-turbo.
+This suggests an enhancement in its fundamental reasoning abilities, potentially due to training on a larger and more recent data corpus.
+Performance steadily decreases from $k=3$ to $k=10$ for Stepgame, except for neuro-symbolic methods, where $k=4$ has the highest performance.
+We also observe that the improvements of our methods compared to the second-best methods increase when the number of reasoning hops increases.
 This observation holds for both prompting-based and extraction + symbolic reasoning, indicating that our method, with access to a powerful LLM, can outperform harder questions that require reasoning over longer reasoning chains.

+As for Llama3-70b-instruct, our methods outperform or equal baselines in the majority of scenarios except for prompting-based on the SPARTAN dataset.

+Moreover, we further evaluate our approach and the baseline methods on the CLUTRR and Stepgame dataset using reasoning-focused LLMs, GPT-o1-mini, Claude-3.7-sonnet, and GPT-5.
+The results are presented in Table~\ref{tab:reasoning_model}.
+For GPT-o1-mini and Claude-3.7-sonnet, results show that our approach outperforms the baselines in both prompting-based and extraction-plus-symbolic settings, with a large margin in most scenarios, demonstrating the compatibility of the proposed method with these 2 reasoning LLMs.
+As for GPT-5, we notice that its reasoning effort is adjustable, which could affect the reasoning task we are trying to solve.
+Therefore, we try GPT-5 under two reasoning efforts: minimal and medium.
+Although our method performs on par with baselines under medium reasoning effort, it shows improvements when the reasoning effort is minimal, requiring much fewer tokens overhead than in medium reasoning effort.
+This demonstrates that our design effectively preserves reasoning accuracy even with reduced model reasoning effort.

+\paragraph{Computational Cost: } To evaluate the cost of experiments in detail, we record the average times and tokens spent on each module over all samples from the k=3 subset of the Stepgame dataset.
+The results are shown in Table~\ref{tab:time_statistic_3} and Table~\ref{tab:token_statistic_3}, respectively.

+Despite requiring two LLM calls, $\texttt{PoT-LLM}$ achieves computational cost and latency comparable to IO and CoT.
+We attribute this efficiency to the simplicity of our extraction prompt and the modular design of our pipeline.
+Specifically, the reasoning module can operate on the reasoning path identified by the path identification module, rather than processing the entire input story.
+This targeted approach significantly reduces computational overhead while preserving strong performance.